GoogleCloudPlatform/cloud-code-intellij/.github/ISSUE_TEMPLATE.md

 (screenshots are helpful)

-_If you are submitting a feature request you can deviate from this template_
+_If you are submitting a feature request you can deviate from this template._